Austria landscape

 Exit Rules — Leaving Austria

 EU Pet Passport for EU travel.
 Health certificate from an Official Veterinarian for non-EU destinations.
-AGES (Austrian Agency for Health & Food Safety) oversees veterinary certification.
+The BAVG (Bundesamt für Verbrauchergesundheit / Federal Office for Consumer Health) oversees pet import and border controls in Austria.

 Helpful Videos